Bulging Disc

 • Anti Inflammatory Diet

 High levels of inflammation will weaken your bones, muscles, and joints.
 The higher levels of inflammation, the more likely you are to deal with bulging disc problems.
-Foods to incorporate in your diet include leaf green veggies, coconut oil, and olive oil.
+Foods to incorporate in your diet include leafy green vegetables, coconut oil, and olive oil.

 • Injections/ Surgery